Stem cell stories that caught our eye: therapeutic cloning, growing nerves and reprogramming cells.

 In a move that takes stem cell-based therapies for spinal cord injury one step closer in the long march from the lab bench to routine clinic use, StemCells, Inc., today announce that they have completed enrollment in a clinical trial that aims to treat chronic spinal cord injury.
 This Phase I/II trial will evaluate the … Continue reading Dual Clinical Trial Announcements Offers New Hope for Treating Spinal Cord Injury

-Genetically modified stem cells offer potential new path to treating Alzheimer’s disease
+Using genetically modified stem cells for treating Alzheimer’s disease

 A placebo-controlled trial in cerebral palsy might unlock some answers for parents